Xunnamius/project-utils/README.md

 ### Shared Configurations

-The following shared configurations are available for Projector projects.
-See each individual package's documentation for installation details.
+The following highly opinionated ready-made configurations are available for Projector projects.
+See each individual package's documentation for details.

 - Babel ([`@projector-js/config-babel`][23])
 - commitlint ([`@projector-js/config-commitlint`][24])